Chart Color Schemes

 Kelvin Grove - Herston features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households account for 53.8% of all households, including 20.5% couples with children, 21.9% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 46.2%, with lone person households at 30.3% and group households making up 16.0%.
-The median household size is 2.3 people, larger than the Greater Brisbane average of 2.2.
+Family households constitute 53.8% of all households, including 20.5% couples with children, 21.9% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 46.2%, with lone person households at 30.3% and group households comprising 16.0%.
+The median household size is 2.3 people, which is larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households